status26/riselocal/content/process/consolidate-it.md

 +++
-title = "Step 1 | Consolidate You IT Services"
-date = "2016-10-12T16:46:16-05:00"
+title = "Consolidate You IT Services" date = "2016-10-12T16:46:16-05:00"
 img = ""
 imgalt = ""